mobizt/ReadyMail/README.md

 The `IMAPDataCallback` and `FileCallback` functions can be assigned to the `IMAPClient::fetch` and `IMAPClient::fetchUID` functions.

-The `IMAPDataCallback` function provides the envelope (headers) and content stream of fetching message while the `FileCallback` function provides the file downloading.
+The `IMAPDataCallback` function provides the envelope (headers) and content stream of fetching message while the `FileCallback` function provides the file downloading capability.

 The size of content that allows for downloading or content streaming can be set.